mic-umcg/samit/manual.md

 ## Select Atlas
 The very first step is to select the desired animal atlas.
 This step is needed to populate some predefined values and to allow the interaction with the rest of the options.
-The last option on the drop-down menu is ‘Create a new atlas…’.
+The last option on the drop-down menu is `Create a new atlas…`.
 The details about this function to include new atlases and templates is explained later in this manual (see How to Include a New Atlas).

 ## Image pre-processing